Close evaluation of layer potentials in three dimensions: Conclusions

 We have presented a simple and effective numerical method for the close evaluation of double- and single-layer potentials in three dimensions.
 The close evaluation of these layer potentials are challenging to numerically compute because they are nearly singular integrals.
 Through a local analysis of the close evaluation of double- and single-layer potentials about the point at which their kernels are sharply peaked, we have identified a natural way to compute these nearly singular integrals.

-Under the simplifying assumption that the boundary has a smooth, one-to-one mapping to the unit sphere, we work in a rotated coordinate system in which that singular point maps to the north pole of the unit sphere.
+Under the simplifying assumption that the boundary {can be parameterized using spherical coordinates}, we work in a rotated coordinate system in which {the} singular point maps to the north pole of {a} sphere.
 This rotated coordinate system highlights the axisymmetry of the kernels for the double- and single-layer potentials at close evaluation points.
 We then propose a numerical quadrature rule for the double- and single-layer potentials written in spherical coordinates.
 In this rotated coordinate system, azimuthal integration acts as a natural averaging operation about the singular point, which enhances its asymptotic behavior at close evaluation points.
 The quadrature rule also integrates over the polar angle directly rather than integrating over the cosine of the polar angle.
 By doing so, the numerical integration includes a factor of sine of the polar angle (the natural Jacobian for the spherical coordinate system) which is important for effectively computing these nearly singular integrals.
 Finally, because we use an open Gauss-Legendre quadrature rule for the polar angle, we do not require explicit evaluation of the kernels at the peaked points.

-We have computed results for evaluating the representation formula interior to a boundary for two different domains and observed the expected behavior.
-This method can easily be extended to evaluating the representation formula exterior to a boundary.
+We have computed results for evaluating the representation formula interior to a boundary for two different domains and observed the expected behavior. {Further, we have shown that our method is robust to variations in curvature through a systematic study.} This method can easily be extended to evaluating the representation formula exterior to a boundary.
 One obtains these results by taking care of the outward normals in the formulas used throughout this discussion and in Gauss' law.

 We have assumed that the boundary is closed, oriented, and analytic in this paper.
-However, as long as a portion of the boundary about the singular point is sufficiently smooth that it can be mapped to a cap on the unit sphere, these results hold.
+However, as long as a portion of the boundary about the singular point is sufficiently smooth {and can be parameterized using spherical coordinates (in other words integrating over a cap of a sphere)}, these results hold.
 Thus, this method can be extended to finite-sized patches covering a surface \cite{bruno2001fast,siegel2018local}.

 Finally, the analysis shown here can be extended to other problems.
 In particular, this method is broadly applicable to weakly singular and nearly singular integrals over two-dimensional surfaces.
 These weakly singular and nearly singular integrals may correspond to solutions of other elliptic partial differential equations including Helmholtz's equation and the Stokes' equations.